 If you need to take time off to look after your children, speak to your employer.
 Read more about taking time off to look after children.

-- contact your insurer to check your travel insurance covers medical and travel problems caused by coronavirus
+- if your travel insurance covers medical and travel problems caused by coronavirus.

 If you've booked a holiday